BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 ## Make Some New Aliases

-JQ code can be a little unwieldly, so you should consider adding some longer and more interesting invocations to your ~/.bash_profile
+JQ code can be a little unwieldly, so you should consider adding some longer and more interesting invocations to your ~/.bash_profile.
+Any time you're looking throug a large mass of information in a JSON Object output from a bitcoin-cli command, consider writing an alias to strip it down to just what you want to see.
 ```
 alias btcunspent="bitcoin-cli listunspent | jq -r '.[] | { txid: .txid, vout: .vout, amount: .amount }'"
 alias btctxfee="~/txfee-calc.sh"